IKKNIGHT/TemplatePluginSpigot/README.md

 ## Version: 1.20.X

 ### Description:
-Thsi is a template plugin feel free to use this however you like.
+This is a template plugin feel free to use this however you like.
 This plugin allows for easy customization of plugin message prefixes by modifying a config file.
 Additionally, it provides commands for reloading the plugin configuration and responding to custom commands.

 ### Features:
 - **Prefix Customization**: Change the prefix of all plugin messages to customize the server's communication style.